dekaikiwi/blog_middleman_template/source/blog/how_this_blog.html.md

 With that we should be ready to test the deploy!

 **2022 UPDATE:** The middleman-dokku gem is unmaintained and references several dependencies are now considered insecure.
-I ended up removing the gem itself, but am continuing to use the boilerplate code that it generates as referenced above.
+To satisfy dependabot on GitHub I removed the gem.
+The gem itself only generates the boilerplate files as listed above.
+So copying and pasting these into your own project should do the trick.
+(Just remove the require 'middleman/dokku' line from the top of the RakeFile).

 ## Beam me up Dokku